packit/packit.dev/posts/project-mycorrhiza/index.md

 to do development builds to test on.
 Packit can ensure that new commits

 1. Start a Copr build for the commit with a good name.
-2. Kicks of integration tests through [Testing Farm](https://testing-farm.io/).
+2. Kicks off integration tests through [Testing Farm](https://testing-farm.io/).
 3. Show the results in GitHub or GitLab workflows.

 Packit can do a whole bunch more than just this and even go into finer granularity, making it